-- Provide the game ball - Wear the pinnies if there is a color conflict.
+• Provide the game ball

-Pinnies are available at the Information Table or in the Lost and Found area.
+• Wear the pinnies if there is a color conflict (pinnies are available at the concession stand and a drivers license or car keys are required to check them out to ensure they are returned at the end of the game).

-U7 and older teams will have spectators/parents on one side of the field and coaches/players on the opposite side.
+All teams will have spectators/parents on one side of the field and players/coaches (with a cleared background check & ID card) on the opposite side.

-If this is the first game on the field, each coach will put up a net and corner flags.
-After the game, if it is the last game, each coach will take down the net and corner flags.
-The coaches and/or spectators must stay clear of the goal and may not place anything on, by or near the goal.
+Coaches and/or spectators must stay clear of the goal and may not place anything on, by or near the goal.